danbev/learning-ai/notes/transformers.md

 way to represent the attention as we will see below.

-Is is also possible to represent a variation of this where we don't have a query matrix but instead replaced/transformed by a weight's matrix.
+Is is also possible to represent a variation of this where we don't have a query matrix but instead replaced/transformed it by a weight's matrix.
 So it is not comparing a set of query vectors with a set of key vectors but instead using a set of predefined weights:
 ```
                 Σ exp(Wₜᵢ+kᵢ) . vᵢ
 Att+(W, K, V) = -----------------